abrowne2/StreamFeel/README.md

 # StreamFeel - Twitch chat analytics &amp; more

-StreamFeel is a Chrome Browser Extension for Twitch (streaming video platform).
+StreamFeel is a Chrome Browser Extension for Twitch.
-It solves the problem of "I can't understand what people are saying because none of this makes sense!".
-Twitch chat is, in many ways, a minefield.
-It uses an existing "dataset" or collection of messages to make conclusions (natural language processing)
+It solves the problem of "I can't understand what people are saying because none of this makes sense!"; it uses an existing "dataset" or collection of messages to make conclusions (natural language processing).

 ## Primary Features
 Without the use of predefined rules or algorithm and by using thousands of twitch messages: